 While 6 million people from around the world getting together to drink beer and sing Bavarian songs might not sound like a gay haven, for one special Sunday during the legendary Oktoberfest, it kinda is.

-Gay Oktoberfest is known in German as Rosa Wiesn-Oktoberfest.
-While nothing stops anyone from attending the entire fest, there are a few days dedicated to the LGBT community.
+Gay Oktoberfest is known in German as the Rosa Wiesn.
+While nothing stops anyone from attending the entire fest, there are a few days dedicated to the LGBTQ community.
 Since 2000, it has found a home in the Bräurosl tent on the first Sunday of the festival.
+Tracht and fetish wear is everywhere, hook-ups are available (the website notes that condoms are readily available in every bathroom), and the music is unabashed gay icon pop.

 A waitress at the Hacker-Pschorr tent said "Gay Sunday is the best day of Oktoberfest...There are no fistfights, everybody is nice and easy-going.
 And the music is better too."
 She also quotes a frequent drag performer of the event who says in the Bavarian dialect, A bissl Leder braucht a jeder ("Everybody needs a little leather").